itsschwer/ror2-huddle-up/README.md

 - enemy counts (per team)
 - mountain shrine invitations

-### config (todo, maybe)
-- option to always display loot panel (instead of only w/ scoreboard)
-- what to display in panel
-- when to display in panel (granular?)
-    - always
-    - on tp boss defeat
-    - on tp charged

 ## railgunner accuracy panel
 - active reload
     - run accuracy *-percentage-*